 In Mexico, the public transports are a bit more developed, which made us miss a bit the wild buses in Guatemala.
 But everywhere, we could feel the people’s great energy, while they spoke that soft Spanish they speak.
 Belize was a bit different, as they speak in English and they have many cultures in only one small country.

 The most amazing places we’ve been were the waterfalls in Mexico and Guatemala.
 I can’t even describe the feeling of swimming in those crystal clear blue and green waters.
-I’ve swum in so many seas and rivers, and yet I still get amazed by these miracles of nature.
+I’ve swum in so many seas and rivers throughout my life, and yet I still get amazed by these miracles of nature.

 Our unpredictable trip took us to lonely mountains, old ruins, crowded streets, landscapes with volcanoes, small islands, gardens, long trips in full buses, and night travels.
 We saw ourselves looking for a place to sleep under the rain, at night.
-Yet, we always found ways to create our peaceful reality, by focusing on what really matters to us.
+Yet, we always found ways to create our peaceful reality, by focusing on what really mattered to us.
 Our Inner smile was the key to enjoy this lovely journey, that we created ourselves, and all the hearts around really showed us the way.